one-among-us/TelegramBackup/README.md

-# Telegram Chan API V2
+# TelegramBackup

+Backup / convert telegram channel / chat data.

-## Run Convert
+## Usage

-1. Install Python 3.11
-2. `pip install -r requirements.txt`
+### Installation

+First, install Python `>= 3.11`.
+Then, run `pip install tgc`

+### Convert Export for tg-blog

+To convert an export file into a format supported by [tg-blog](https://github.com/one-among-us/tg-blog), you first need to install some additional dependencies for conversion:

-3. Install Node 19.2 and yarn 1.22
+1. Install Node 19.2 and yarn 1.22
-4. `yarn install`
+2. `yarn global add puppeteer-lottie-cli`
-5. Install ffmpeg, gifski using your system package manager
+3. Install ffmpeg using your system package manager

-6. `python3 convert_export.py <export path>`
+Then, you can convert an export by typing `tgce <export path>`